-$^{^{\}rm 2}$ The 25% penalty will be reduced to 10% if the shortfall is corrected within two years.
+2 The 25% penalty is reduced to 10% if the shortfall is corrected within two years.

 When Must Distributions Begin?
-Traditional IRAs, SEPs and SIMPLES.
+Traditional IRAs, SEPs and SIMPLEs.
 If you are the owner of a traditional, SEP or SIMPLE IRA, your first RMD must be taken no later than April 1st of the year following the year in which you turn age 73.
 This date is known as your "required beginning date".
-For example, if your birthday is March 1, 1950, you will turn age 73 in 2023 and your required beginning date would be April 1, 2024.
+For example, if your birthday is March 1, 1952, you will turn age 73 in 2025, and your required beginning date would be April 1, 2026.
 Every year after your first RMD year, the annual RMD amount must be taken no later than December 31st.